8go/matrix-commander/README.md

                         then specify the special character '-'.
 If '-' is specified as image file name, then the program will read the image data from stdin.
-If your image file is literally named '-' then use '\-' as filename in the argument. '-' may appear in any position, i.e. '-i image1.jpg - image3.png' will send 3 images out of which the second one is read from stdin. '-' may
+If your image file is literally named '-' then use '\-' as file name in the argument. '-' may appear in any position, i.e. '-i image1.jpg - image3.png' will send 3 images out of which the second one is read from stdin. '-' may